-Opinion on the Financial Statements
+Opinion on the financial statements

-We have audited the accompanying statements of financial condition of Pictet Overseas Inc. (the Company) as of December 31, 2021 and December 30, 2020, and the related statements of changes in shareholder's equity, statements of changes in liabilities subordinated to the claims of general creditors pursuant to a satisfactory subordination agreement, statements of income and comprehensive income, and statements of cash flows for the year then ended, including the related notes (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and December 31, 2020, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of financial condition of Pictet Overseas Inc. (the Company) as of December 31, 2022 and December 31, 2021, and the related statements of changes in shareholder's equity, statements of changes in liabilities subordinated to the claims of general creditors pursuant to a satisfactory subordination agreement, statements of income and comprehensive income, and statements of cash flows for the years then ended, including the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and December 31, 2021, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for opinion